roihezkiyahu/HITL-demo/blog_post.md

 For dangerous operations, this iterative refinement is essential.

 **What You'll Learn:**
-- Why single-interrupt HITL systems fail with destructive operations
+- Why single interrupt HITL systems fail with destructive operations
 - How to implement multi-turn approval loops in LangGraph
 - Managing state and conversation history across rejection cycles
-- Real code examples you can run today
+- Real code examples

-**Reading time:** 12 minutes | **Skill level:** Intermediate

-This article shows you how to build that pattern in LangGraph.
+This article shows how to build that pattern in LangGraph.
 We'll ground everything in a real, working implementation: a web search agent that requires human approval before any tool execution and allows unlimited rejection and retry cycles.

 ---